OData/ODataSamples/WebApi/v4/ODataSingletonSample/ReadMe.txt

-ASP.NET Web API OData Function Sample
+OData WebApi Singleton Sample
 -----------------------------------
-This sample demonstrates OData Functions in OData WebApi.
+This sample demonstrates OData Singleton in OData WebApi.

 This sample is provided as part of the OData WebApi sample repository at https://github.com/OData/ODataSamples